maykar/plex_assistant/ver_one_update.md

 # Plex Assistant Version 1.0.0
 ### Version 1.0.0 requires Home Assistant 2021.2.0 or higher.

-**Follow this guide when updating from any version less than v1.0.0** **This release has many new features, improvements, and breaking changes.**
+**This release has many new features, improvements, and breaking changes.**

 # Breaking Changes